APS guide

 Total timeline

-From registration to certificate: 6–12 weeks on average.
-During peak season (January–April), it can take longer due to high volume.
-Start the APS process at least 4–5 months before your application deadline.
+From registration to certificate: 3–4 weeks under normal load.
+During peak admission season it can stretch longer due to high volume.
+Start the APS process at least 3–4 months before your application deadline to give yourself buffer.

 The APS interview is not a job interview or a viva.
 It is an academic verification check to confirm that you actually studied the subjects listed on your transcript.